chentsulin/styled-css-modules-component/README.md

 $ npm install styled-css-modules-component
 ```

-> Note: You must setup your own css-modules environment.
+> Note: You have to setup your own css-modules environment.

 ## Usage